Fireworks and Halloween Safety

 Hertfordshire Constabulary Halloween and Bonfire Night Poster 2014

 The fortnight around Halloween and Fireworks/Bonfire Night is the busiest time of year for the police and fire service as the number of incidents they are called to increase.

 A high percentage of these incidents involve children and teenagers, who at this time of year can also be exposed to increased risks through trick or treating, being out and about on the roads after dark and through handling fireworks.
 Hertfordshire Constabulary has designed a poster aimed to remind children and teenagers about the potential dangers around this time of year and reduce the risk of them becoming involved in anti-social behaviour.

 Halloween and Bonfire Night Poster 2014

 To be in with a chance of winning four free admission tickets to Willows Farm Village and Farm Park (for ages 5-8) and four free admission tickets to the Harry Potter Studio Tour (for ages 9-16), take our quiz and register your details!

-This year we have split the competition prizes into two categories: -
+They have split the competition prizes into two categories: